 Students doing research in Biology Department labs can study anything from cell biology, genetics, and plants to ecology, conservation, and marine biology.
 To get academic credit for Biology Department research (which can also count toward Biology major electives and Biology Honors requirements), students should enroll in their faculty member's section of BIO 199.

 Be sure to discuss the number of units and grading options ahead of time with your faculty research advisor.
 No petition is required to enroll in BIO 199, and students in any major are welcome to enroll provided they have permission from the faculty member.

 Many students find research opportunities in labs outside the Biology Department.
 BIO 199X is available for declared Biology majors only.
 If you are not a Biology major, consider enrolling under your PI's home department subject code, e.g. MED 199.
 Once you declare the major, you will submit a BIO 199X petition and start enrolling under that subject code.

-You must submit your BIO 199X petition within one quarter of declaring the Biology major in order to receive credit for your past research.
-Failure to meet the one quarter deadline will result in past research credit not being counted toward the major or honors.
-There are no exceptions.
+You must submit your BIO 199X petition within one quarter of declaring the Biology major in order to receive credit toward your major electives.

 Students only need to petition ONCE to work with the same sponsor.
 If you switch labs, you will be required to submit a new petition.